Doctors Note Logo

 Ofloxacin is a medically approved antibiotic used when appropriate for certain bacterial infections, including respiratory, urinary, skin, and prostate infections.
 It can be highly effective when prescribed correctly, but it should always be used under close medical supervision.

-If your symptoms are concerning and you're wondering whether you might have Pneumonia (Lower Respiratory Tract Infection), using a free online symptom assessment tool can help guide your decision on whether immediate medical attention is needed.
+If you're experiencing persistent respiratory symptoms like cough, fever, or chest pain and want to understand if you might have Pneumonia (Lower Respiratory Tract Infection), take advantage of a free AI-powered symptom assessment to help determine your next steps and whether immediate medical care is necessary.

 Most importantly, if you have symptoms that could be serious or life-threatening—such as breathing difficulty, chest pain, high fever, or confusion—seek urgent medical care immediately and speak to a doctor.